Maintenance

 All about the "Tags" feature

 In this article, you'll learn all about the "Tags" feature!
 About tags What are tags?
-Tags are small badges that can be applied to printer, files and print queue items, that make the printers or files easy to identify and give each printer or item unique details on either nozzle, material data, or something completely different by assigning custom tags.
-Tags are meant to make it a breeze to change details such as nozzle size or material info on your printer or files, and providesPopularHow to delete a printer
+Tags are small badges that can be applied to printers, files and print queue items, that make the printers or files easy to identify and give each printer or item unique details on either nozzle, material data, or something completely different by assigning custom tags.
+Tags are meant to make it a breeze to change details such as nozzle size or material info on your printer or files, and providesSome readersHow to delete a printer

-To delete a printer in SimplyPrint, you must simply go to the printer in the SimplyPrint panel (if you have multiple printers, click on the one you wish to delete).
-When you've located the printer, simply do the following; Find the dropdown in the top right side, to the right of the settings button Click on it, and click the bottom "Delete printer" optionFew readersPrinter search and filtering: how it works, filter list & more
+| This can currently only be done via our web-platform, and is not available via our mobile app To delete a printer in SimplyPrint, you must simply go to the printer in the SimplyPrint panel _(if you have multiple printers, click on the one you wish to delete).
+When you've located the printer, simply do the following; Find the dropdown in the top right side, to the right of the settings button Click on it, and click the bottom "Delete printer" option || Note that if you're a member of anFew readersPrinter search and filtering: how it works, filter list & more

 Printer Search & Filtering: How It Works With our printer search bar, you can combine free-text search (e.g. “Bambu Lab”) and filters (e.g. status:printing).
 This article covers how to use both, how the clickable top “cards” apply filters automatically, and provides a full filter list.
 1. Combining Free Search & Filters Free-text search covers printer ID, printer name, model name, brand, and if printing, the job filename.
 You can type plain text (e.g. a printFew readersGroup, move, sort and arrange printers in the "Printers" panel (Printer Groups feature)